pulpgrinder/Fronkensteen/README.md

 ## The bale system

 As noted above, Fronkensteen consists of a single HTML file generated from Fronkensteen bales.
 Each bale contains a bundle of files, stored in JSON format.
+A typical bale would consist of either Scheme code or a JavaScript library with an accompanying Scheme wrapper.
+It might also include extra resources (for example, images or fonts).
 The bale JSON files are then used to generate the final `fronkensteen.html` file, producing a single-file distributable.

 ## Creating a new bale